 Just Say Yes

 The practice of acceptance is at its foundation a ‘just say yes’ practice.
 Yes to what is.
 Our rejection of the moment, this saying ‘no’ often emerge when we are on the threshold of stretching our edges and acting or speaking more boldly or honestly.
-Stepping toward our dreams.
-Stepping away from toxic people.
+Wanting to move toward our dreams.
+Considering stepping away from toxic people.
 Stepping into more of our own personal authenticity.
 These are all ways of moving toward ‘yes’.
 Watch the moments you resist, harden, and avoid and see where you can find a little ‘yes’.

 step 3: be kind.
 The best anti-depressant there is!